 Investments carried under the equity method are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
-The Group's impairment test on investments carried at equity is based on value-in-use calculations that use a discounted cash flow model.
-The expected cash flows are estimated from the operations of the associates for the next five years as well as the terminal value at the end of five years.
-The recoverable amount is most sensitive to the discount rates used for the discounted cash flow model, as well as the expected future cash inflows, revenue growth rates and long-term growth rates used for extrapolation purposes.
+The Group's impairment test on investments carried at equity is based on value in use calculations that use a discounted cash flow model.
+The cash flows are derived from the budget for the next five years as well as the terminal value at the end of five years.
+The recoverable amount is most sensitive to the discount rate used for the discounted cash flow model, as well as the expected future cash inflows and the growth rate used for extrapolation purposes.

-The carrying amounts of the investments amounted to ₱1,570.1 million and ₱1,941.3 million as at December 31, 2017 and 2016, respectively (see Note 13).
+The carrying amounts of the investments amounted to \$\mathbb{P}\$1,570.1 million and \$\mathbb{P}\$1,941.3 million as at December 31, 2017 and 2016, respectively (see Note 13).